 How to make homemade air fried potato chips

 - Drain the ice water from the bowl and lay the potatoes out on a sheet pan lined with paper towels.
 Pat dry, making sure to remove all the water.

 - Transfer the potatoes to a large bowl and toss them with the oil and salt until well coated.

 - Place half of the potatoes in the air fryer.
-Set the fryer to 390°F for 20 minutes.
+Set the fryer to 390°F and air fry for 20 minutes.

 - After 10 minutes, stir the potatoes to ensure even cooking.

 - Once the first batch is cooked to golden perfection, repeat with the rest of the potatoes.